polifoniusz/practical-machine-learning/README.md

 # Prediction Assignment Writeup

-The assignment was completed in following steps:
+The assignment was completed as follows:

-1. Dataset inspection
+## Dataset inspection

-I've started by inspecting the downloaded CSV file in a plain text viewer, to reach the following conclusions:
+I started by inspecting the downloaded CSV file in a plain text viewer, to reach the following conclusions:
 * The first 7 columns are metadata.
-* Many columns contain data only in rows where new_window=yes, making them mostly empty.
+* Many columns contain data only in rows where new_window=yes, which makes them mostly empty.

 These columns will be removed from the dataset as they have little to no predictive power.

-2. Dataset import
+## Dataset import

 I've imported the CSV using the standard *read.csv* function: